 - A self-guided cell phone tour highlights ten of the most important structures in downtown Columbus

-- An iPhone app provides information and maps to the architecture and public art.
-(Go here for download instructions.)
+- A smartphone app provides information and maps to the architecture and public art.
+(Go here for instructions.)

 Click here for Visitor Center Hours.
 Note: Some changes in the schedule may occur during holidays.